fagiolini/fagiolini.github.io/_posts/2020-11-13-quinoa-chocolate-cake.md

 11. eat it warm.

-> if you eat it in the next days, we suggest heating it slightly (in the microwave) before consumption.
+> if you eat it in the next days, we suggest storing in the fridge and heating it slightly (in the microwave) before consumption.

 <img src="../images/quinoa-cake-whole.jpeg" width="300">